Minimum 6 airbags to be made mandatory in vehicles that can carry up to 8 passengers: Gadkari | Business

 '' ...i.e two side/side torso airbags and two side curtain/tube airbags covering all outboard passengers.
 This is a crucial step to make motor vehicles in India safer than ever,'' he said.

-According to Gadkari, this will ultimately ensure the safety of passengers across all segments, irrespective of the cost/variant of the vehicle.
+According to Gadkari, this will ultimately ensure the safety of passengers across all segments, irrespective of the cost/variant of the vehicle According to latest government data, total 1,16,496 road accidents occurred on national highways (NHs), including expressways, in 2020, causing 47,984 deaths.

+Last year, Gadkari in an interview to PTI had said small cars, mostly purchased by lower middle-class people, should also have an adequate number of airbags and had wondered why automakers are providing eight airbags only in big cars bought by rich people.

+His remarks had come against the backdrop of the automobile industry raising concerns that high taxation and stricter safety and emission norms for vehicles have made their products expensive.
+Mostly, lower middle-class people buy small economy cars and ''if their car won't have airbags and when accidents happen, then it may result in deaths.
+So, I appeal to all car manufacturers to provide a minimum of six airbags across all variants and segments of the vehicle,'' he had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)